seungyeon677/seungyeon677.github.io/_pages/about.md

 ---
 {% include base_path %}

+Hello, I'm **Seungyeon Lee**.

+I am a passionate researcher specializing in **Human Mobility Patterns** and **Spatial Network Analysis**.
+My research journey begins with a fundamental question: *How can we interpret complex movement patterns on road networks to predict regional changes and resolve social inequity?*

+My core strength lies in **shifting social equity discussions from static, frozen urban representations to living, dynamic dimensions** that evolve hour by hour, day by day.
+Ultimately, my goal is to design safer, smarter, and more resilient urban systems where essential infrastructure and public services are equitably accessible to everyone.

+Outside of my research, you can usually find me nurturing my indoor plants🌱, sketching🎨, or enjoying long walks with my dog🐾.

 <style>
   .interest-wrapper { letter-spacing: -0.01em; color: #333; }
   .section-title { font-size: 1.6rem; font-weight: 700; color: #253A73; margin: 30px 0 15px; display: inline-block; }